10 Funniest Finland Jokes That Only Finns Understand

 If you enjoyed this

 These jokes come from the same place as the book.
 Observations made carefully, delivered without drama.
 If the list feels like it could go on, it can.
-101 Very Finnish Problems is where it started.
+101 Very Finnish Problems is where it started, and it is signed by the author.

 Why are Finnish jokes so dry?